zsmith3/Photo-Manager-Client/README.md

 ## Building

-### Browser

-Use *./build_browser.ps1* to build for web browser, with the following parameters:
+`npm run build` can be used to build the client, with various options:
+- `platform` (required) - The platform to build for (`"browser"` or `"cordova"`)
+- `buildType` (required) - The build environment (`"production"` or `"development"`)
-- `server` (required) - The back-end server URL to connect to
+- `server` - The back-end server URL to connect to (should end in `"/"`)
-- `outDir` - The directory to output to
+- `outDir` - The local directory to output build to
-- `publicUrl` - The (relative) public URL at which files will be hosted - e.g. */fileserver/*
+- `publicUrl` - The (relative) public URL at which files will be hosted
-- `parcelMode` - (Development mode only) If set to `serve`, Parcer server will be started.
-If set to `watch`, no server will be launched.
-- `prod` - If true, build in production mode.
-If false, build for development.

-Example (using default parameter values, except for `server`):

-`powershell ./build_browser.ps1 -server "http://localhost/fileserver/" -outDir "dist" -publicUrl "/" -parcelMode "serve" -prod $false`

-### Cordova

-Use *./build_cordova.ps1* to build source files to `cordova/www`, with the following parameters:
-- `server` (required) - The back-end server URL to connect to (note that `localhost` won't work, as this will connect to the IP of the phone/emulator)
-- `prod` - If true, build in production mode.
-If false, build for development.

-Example (again `prod` defaults to `$false`):

-`powershell ./build_cordova.ps1 -server "http://localhost/fileserver/" -prod $false`

-Then `cd cordova` and `cordova emulate android` (or other platform as required).
+- `preScript` - The local path to an HTML file, containing any additional content which should be injected into the output `index.html` (before other scripts)

+The default values for non-required options can be found (and edited) in *./build_config.js*.
+This is a user-specific file, the defaults for which are found in *./scripts/default_build_config.js*.
+Since named arguments are not yet supported, all options must be given in order, and `null` can be used as a placeholder to skip unwanted arguments.

+Example Usage:

+`npm run build browser development`

+`npm run build browser production https:localhost/fileserver/ null null extra-script.html`

+In order to build/run Cordova, you will then need to `cd cordova` and run [the relevant Cordova build command](https://cordova.apache.org/docs/en/latest/guide/cli/#build-the-app).

 ## Features/To-Do